EnergyAustralia

+It has committed to closing Yallourn Power Station in 2028, but plans to keep Mount Piper Power Station running until 2040.

+Over 400,000 customers have opted in to EnergyAustralia's "carbon neutral" product, offered at no additional cost, however this product has led to legal accusations of "greenwashing".

 History

-In 2005, TXU Corp sold all its Australian assets to Singapore Power, which retained the distribution businesses (electricity and natural gas distribution networks) in Victoria, and onsold the retail and generation businesses to the Hong Kong-based CLP Group, which also owned the Yallourn Power Station, in Victoria's Latrobe Valley.
+In 2005, TXU Corp sold all its Australian assets to Singapore Power, which retained the distribution businesses (electricity and natural gas distribution networks) in Victoria, and onsold the retail and generation businesses to the Hong Kong–based CLP Group, which also owned the Yallourn Power Station, in Victoria's Latrobe Valley.
 In Australia, CLP traded as TRUenergy, and became the fifth largest energy retailer in Australia.
 In 2011, TRUenergy acquired from the New South Wales Government the state's electricity retail business and trade name of EnergyAustralia.
 Following the sale of the government's electricity retail assets, the government changed the name of the remainder of the government enterprise to Ausgrid, and in 2012 TRUenergy changed its name to EnergyAustralia.

-In late 2011, there were media reports that TRUenergy may be floated in 2012 and later reported that this initial offering may be considered in 2013.

-In July 2013, EnergyAustralia acquired Wallerawang Power Station, along with Mount Piper Power Station, both in New South Wales, from Delta Electricity for A$160 million.
-In November 2014, EnergyAustralia announced that it would permanently close Wallerawang due to ongoing reduced energy demand, lack of access to competitively priced coal and the power station's high operating costs.
-EnergyAustralia began the process of removing useful equipment from the station in 2015 and began demolition of the site when this process was completed.
+In 2013, EnergyAustralia acquired Wallerawang Power Station, now closed, along with Mount Piper Power Station, both in New South Wales, from Delta Electricity for A$160 million.

-On 15 May 2014, Catherine Tanna was appointed managing director of the company.

-On 6 November 2015, EnergyAustralia closed its call centre in Melbourne's north-east (Mill Park) and moved jobs to the Philippines putting up to 300 jobs in doubt.
+In 2015, EnergyAustralia closed its call centre in Melbourne, outsourcing up to 300 jobs to the Philippines.

 In 2018, EnergyAustralia became one of the 17 energy businesses who supported the launch of the Energy Charter, a global initiative aimed at bringing together all parts of the power supply chain to give customers more affordable and reliable energy.

-On 10 March 2021, EnergyAustralia announced that it will close the Yallourn Power Station in mid-2028, four years ahead of schedule, and instead build a 350 megawatt power-generating battery in the Latrobe Valley by the end of 2026.
+In 2021, EnergyAustralia announced that it will close the Yallourn Power Station in mid-2028, four years ahead of schedule, and instead build a 350 megawatt power-generating battery in the Latrobe Valley by the end of 2026.
 At the time, Yallourn produced about 20% of Victoria's electricity.

 Operations

 EnergyAustralia supplies electricity and natural gas to more than 1.7 million residential and business customers throughout Australia.

+In 2021 to 2022, it emitted 16.2 million tonnes of carbon dioxide, making it Australia's second largest emitter.

-As at July 2017, EnergyAustralia has a master hedge agreement with Ecogen Energy for Ecogen to supply to it the output from Ecogen's gas-fired Newport and Jeeralang Power Stations, both in Victoria, which have a combined capacity of 960 MW.
+As of July 2017, EnergyAustralia has a master hedge agreement with Ecogen Energy for Ecogen to supply to it the output from Ecogen's gas-fired Newport and Jeeralang Power Stations, both in Victoria, which have a combined capacity of 960 MW.
 EnergyAustralia also owns the gas-fired Hallett Power Station in South Australia with a capacity of 200 MW.

 In addition to the retail function, EnergyAustralia has a significant portfolio of industrial and commercial customers, and a A$5 billion portfolio of energy assets, including Hallett Power Station, Wallerawang Power Station (now decommissioned), and Mount Piper Power Station.
 It owned an underground natural gas storage facility at the Iona Gas Plant near Port Campbell until 2015.

+In September 2023, the ACCC, the competition regulator, commenced legal action in regard to EnergyAustralia allegedly not complying with industry regulations around transparency in pricing, in 2022.
+EnergyAustralia may face millions of dollars of fines in regard to this.